akashBhaiya/B41_DA_004_Analytics-Aces/README.md

 ## KPIs and Aggregations:
 - Displays total EV companies, states, and sales, along with the top state by EV makers.
 - Uses st.metric() to show important KPIs such as the total number of companies, states, and total sales in the selected filter range.
+## Visualizations:

+- Bar Charts: To show the trend of total EV sales by year and the number of EV companies in each state.
+- Pie Charts: Display the distribution of companies across states.
+- Top Manufacturers Growth: A bar chart for the top manufacturers based on their growth rate.
+- EV Sales by Category: Bar chart for sales per vehicle category.
+- Line Chart: Displays the sales history of a selected manufacturer
+## Advanced Features:
+- 3D Vehicle Data Heatmap: Allows users to select a date range and visualize a 3D surface plot for vehicle data over time.
+- Map Visualization: Plots the locations of EV makers on an interactive map, with filters for specific makers and states.
+This map includes the use of GeoJSON for geographical boundaries, enhancing the visualization of state distributions.
+## Additional Features:
+- EV Maker Location: Displays EV maker locations on an interactive map using folium, with markers showing the maker's name, place, and state.
+- State-wise PCS: Provides a bar chart showing the number of operational PCS in different states or a selected state.